rktayal/custom_object_detection_train/README.md

 If you observe similar logs take a moment to acknowledge yourself.
 You have successfully started your first training job.
 As the iterations go on, `TotalLoss` will reduce, ideally it should be somewhere close to 1.
 The convergence of model will depend on several hyperparameters such as `Optimizer` chosen, `learning rate`, `momentum` etc.
+For now, we have chosen the default values present in the `ssd_mobilenet_v2` config pipeline for the same.
-More on this later, you can find good resources online on how to finetune the hyperparameters for improving the accuracy of the model and reducing the training time as well.
+You can find good resources online on how to finetune the hyperparameters for improving the accuracy of the model and reducing the training time as well.
 Lower `TotalLoss` is better, however very low `TotalLoss` should be avoided, as the model may end up overfitting the dataset, meaning it will perform poorly when applied to real life data.
 To visually monitor the loss curve, you can have a look at [Monitor Training Job Progress using TensorBoard](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#tensorboard-sec)
+You can stop the training explicitly by pressing `ctrl+c` when `TotalLoss` comes down under 2.

 ### Exporting the trained inference graph
-Once your training job is complete, you need to extract the newly trained inference graph, which will be later used to perform the object detection.
+Once your training job is complete, you need to extract the newly trained inference graph, which can be used to perform the object detection.
 This can be done by executing the following cmd:
 ```
 python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/new_pipeline.config --trained_checkpoint_prefix training/model.ckpt-13302 --output_directory ./output_inference_graph_v1.pb
 ```
-Once exported, you can use the model for inferences.
+`input_type` value should match to what is mentioned in the pipeline configuration (`image_tensor` in this case) `trained_checkpoint_prefix` value can be the checkpoint model generated during training under the `training` directory Once exported, you can use the model for inferences.
 Happy Training!!